Smoking and the use of electronic cigarettes is not permitted in the hall, car park and garden while the pre-school is

 To enhance the curriculum and to give all the children more opportunities to develop and progress, we offer a weekly sports session with a professional sports coach, as part of our provision on a Wednesday morning.
-Additionally, we offer a weekly Mini Me yoga session on a Tuesday morning and Relax Kids on a Thursday morning, working towards meeting the national recommendation of 3 hours of physical activity each day for pre-school children.
+Additionally, we offer regular dance and Mini Me yoga sessions, working towards meeting the national recommendation of 3 hours of physical activity each day for pre-school children.

 “Staff develop secure links with parents and share details of children’s daily experiences.”
 Ofsted March 2016

 We understand how important it is for you to have the right level of communication with those who care for your child.
 We communicate through:

 - formal Parent Chats, giving you the opportunity to speak with your child’s key person

 - relevant information posted on the parents’ noticeboard in the entrance area

 - the opportunity to talk to a member of staff at the end of every session

 - the opportunity to make an appointment with a member of staff to speak more formally

 Our most recent parent survey asked if parents feel involved enough and if they are happy with the level of communication.
 The responses were 100% positive with parents saying ‘Absolutely.
 Tapestry is great. it’s always to see what the children are up to in the day’, ‘There is lots of info provided in the newsletters and via email’ (January 2018).